Judiciary of Russia: Judges

-Judges are appointed by the Federation Council, and serve for life.
-Candidates are recommended by the Qualification Collegia / Supreme Qualification Collegium to the President, who in turn recommends candidates to the Federation Council.
+Judges are appointed by the President of Russia, except for the judges of the Supreme Court, who are appointed by the Federation Council after being nominated by the President of Russia, and serve for life.
+Candidates are recommended by the Qualification Board / Higher Judges' Qualifications Board to the President, who in turn recommends candidates to the Federation Council.

 The judges of the Constitutional Court are nominated by the President and appointed by the Federation Council for 12 years, and the judges must be at least 40 years old and must retire at 70 years old.
 The also must have served as a lawyer for at least 15 years and have a "recognized high qualification" (quotation from Constitutional Court Act) in law.

-Judges of the district courts are appointed by the President.
-A candidate must be at least 25 years old, is expected to have received a higher legal education (commonly a specialist degree), have at least 5 years of experience in the legal profession, and pass an examination from the Ministry of Justice.
+A candidate for the position of the district court judge must be at least 25 years old, be expected to have received a higher legal education (commonly a specialist degree), have at least 5 years of experience in the legal profession, and pass an examination from the Ministry of Justice.
 A candidate for a position of a judge of garrison military court has to meet the same conditions as for a candidate for a position of a judge of district court.
-Initially, a candidate for a position of a judge of garrison military court had to have a military rank of commissioned officer, because judges of military courts were military personnel (although not subordinated to any military authority); however, since 30 June, 2009, when the amendments, contained in Federal Constitutional Law of 29 June, 2009, №3-FKZ, entered into force, judges of military courts are no longer military personnel and candidates are no longer necessary to have military rank of commissioned officer.
+Initially, a candidate for a position of a judge of garrison military court had to have a military rank of commissioned officer, because judges of military courts were military personnel (although not subordinated to any military authority); however, since 30 June 2009, when the amendments, contained in Federal Constitutional Law of 29 June 2009, No.3-FKZ, entered into force, judges of military courts are no longer military personnel and candidates are no longer necessary to have military rank of commissioned officer.

-Justices of the peace are usually appointed by the regional legislature, but may also be elected.
-Justices of the peace require most of the same qualifications.
+Magistrates are usually appointed by the regional legislature, but may also be elected.
+They require most of the same qualifications.